At A Glance:

 Margin Trading.
 Your first $1,000 of margin is included.
 For amounts over $1,000, you’ll pay 2.5% yearly interest.
 Your interest is calculated daily and charged to your account at the end of each billing cycle.
 It’s important to note that your margin rate is subject to change in Robinhood’s terms and conditions.

 Instant Access To Unsettled Funds.
 With a Robinhood Gold account, you have instant access to funds transferred more than $1,000.
-In other words, instead of waiting a few days for your money to settle, you can use your cash right away to start trading.
+In other words, instead of waiting a few days for your money to settle, you can use your cash immediately to start trading.

 With a standard Robinhood account, you have access up to $1,000 in unsettled funds.